Hailey Bieber lands $1 billion deal for Rhode beauty brand after just three years

 When it launched in 2022, the minimalist skincare line included just five different products – a serum, a moisturizer, and a lip treatment available in three scent options.

-Rhode has expanded since then, but not by much, maintaining its minimalist roots.
+Rhode has expanded since then, but not by much.
+The brand has maintained its minimalist roots, sticking to a simple line of individual products and bundle offers on its website.

 Join our commenting forum